pyokagan/pycsdl2/docs/api/pixels.rst

    :param SDL_PixelFormat format: :class:`SDL_PixelFormat` structure to free.
    :raises AssertionError: The pixel format has already been freed.

-   .. warning:: Do not access the pixel format structure once is has been
-                freed.
-Doing so will at best raise AssertionErrors and at worse crash the interpreter.

 .. _pixel-format-constants:

 Pixel format constants